What Do Emergency Veterinarians Do? A Closer Look at This High-Stakes Career

 Critical care and emergency medicine fall under the same umbrella in the veterinary world.
 Board-certified vets in this field are called Diplomates of the American College of Veterinary Emergency and Critical Care (DACVECC).
-The unique thing about this specialty is that, as Dr. Amy Butler, DACVECC and founder and CEO of Critical Consults explains, it combines two disciplines, which isn’t the case in human medicine.
+The unique thing about this specialty is that, as Dr. Amy Butler, DACVECC and founder and CEO of Critical Consults explains, it combines two disciplines.

-While the two areas are related, there are differences.
-Emergency medicine focuses on urgent needs for something acute.
-That could be an injury or unexpected illness.
+Emergency medicine focuses on urgent needs for acute injuries or illnesses.
 Critical care, on the other hand, involves ongoing patient care.

 “In the critical care setting, what we’re dealing with is the sickest of the sick,” Dr. Butler explains.
 She says she may see patients on dialysis or those with bad pneumonia in a critical care setting.

 Because most veterinarians who choose this specialty focus on both emergency medicine and critical care, they see a lot of variety.
-“It’s a great specialty for people who like having a lot of skills and like being exposed to different things,” says Dr. Jessica Beymer, DACVECC at Veterinary Specialty and Emergency Center of Thousand Oaks.
+“It’s a great specialty for people who enjoy having a lot of skills and like being exposed to different things,” says Dr. Jessica Beymer, DACVECC at Veterinary Specialty and Emergency Center of Thousand Oaks.

 “It’s a great specialty for people who like having a lot of skills and like being exposed to different things.”

 What is a typical day like for emergency veterinarians?

-“I had about 10 in-patients, which ranged from a post-operative cat with a severe bacterial infection and low blood pressure to a young dog who ate a potentially toxic dose of raisins but was feeling just fine,” she recalls.
-There were also walk-in emergencies and discussions about end-of-life care, and you can see just how busy and unpredictable a shift can be.
+“I had about 10 inpatients, which ranged from a postoperative cat with a severe bacterial infection and low blood pressure to a young dog who ate a potentially toxic dose of raisins but was feeling just fine,” she recalls.
+Mix in some walk-in emergencies and discussions about end-of-life care, and you can see just how busy and unpredictable a shift can be.

 Vets in consulting roles should expect their days to be a little different.
-Dr. Butler has experience in this position.
-A lot of her time is spent on the phone guiding different veterinarians through difficult cases.
-She shares her expertise with universities that don’t have a DACVECC on staff, other types of specialists, and emergency vets who don’t have quite as much experience.
+In Dr. Butler’s experience, there are many phone conversations to guide different veterinarians through difficult cases.
+You might share your expertise with universities that don’t have a DACVECC on staff, other types of specialists, and less-experienced emergency vets.